changkun/void/README.md

 # void

-void is a zero storage cost large file sharing system.
+void is a zero storage cost file system.

 ## License